A Look Back: The History Of The Tonhalle-Orchester Zürich

 In mid-19th century Zurich, calls for a permanent professional orchestra became increasingly insistent.
 After a few initial difficulties, the first orchestral association was established in 1862.
-After the Swiss Music Festival held in Zurich in 1867, interested parties succeeded in harnessing audiences’ enthusiasm to found a stock company in 1868 with the aim of promoting musical life with a permanent orchestra: the Tonhalle-Gesellschaft Zürich, which continues to support the Tonhalle-Orchester Zürich to this day and is organised as an association.
+After the Swiss Music Festival held in Zurich in 1867, interested parties succeeded in harnessing audiences’ enthusiasm to found a public limited company in 1868 with the aim of promoting musical life with a permanent orchestra: the Tonhalle-Gesellschaft Zürich, which continues to support the Tonhalle-Orchester Zürich to this day and is organised as a public limited company.

 Under its first conductor, Friedrich Hegar, the Tonhalle-Orchester Zürich finally became a professional orchestra.
 Hegar directed the Orchestra for almost four decades.
 His successor Volkmar Andreae also remained faithful to the Orchestra for more than 40 years.